What Is Half Of 1 1/2 Cups

 Method 3: Visual Representation

 Visualizing the problem can greatly aid understanding, especially for those who are visually oriented learners.
-Imagine a measuring cup.
-One and a half cups can be represented as a full cup and a half-filled cup.
-To find half of this quantity, imagine dividing both cups in half.
-The full cup will yield 1/2 a cup, and the half-filled cup will yield 1/4 of a cup.
+Still, imagine a measuring cup.
+So the full cup will yield 1/2 a cup, and the half-filled cup will yield 1/4 of a cup.
+Think about it: one and a half cups can be represented as a full cup and a half-filled cup.
+On the flip side, to find half of this quantity, imagine dividing both cups in half.
 Combining these gives you 3/4 of a cup.

 This visual approach reinforces the concept of dividing the whole and fractional parts separately and helps build an intuitive understanding of fraction division.